My Favorite Thing Is Monsters: Publication

-While halfway through work on My Favorite Thing Is Monsters, Ferris had to find a new publisher when the first one, Other Press, said it was too large and that they could not properly market it.
+While halfway through work on My Favorite Thing Is Monsters, Ferris had to find a new publisher when the first one, Other Press, said the book was too long and that they could not properly market it.
 After receiving 48 rejections for 50 submissions, the graphic novel was picked up by Fantagraphics.
 The work was originally over 700 pages, but Fantagraphics split it into two volumes to keep the price reasonable.
 Publication was set for October 31, 2016, to coincide with Halloween.
 In October, the ship containing the print run of the graphic novel—10,000 copies—was seized at the Panama Canal due to the freight company, Hanjin Shipping, having gone bankrupt.
 While the ship was released by the Panamanian government later that month, publication was still delayed due to the media campaign being pushed to February 2017, in anticipation of a required reprint.
 The first volume was published by Fantagraphics on February 14, 2017.
 In March 2017, the graphic novel received a second print run of 30,000 copies, the largest second printing Fantagraphics had ever done.
 In March 2017, Sony Pictures won an auction for the film rights to the work, with Amasia Entertainment's Bradley Gallo and Michael Helfant producing.
 Sam Mendes was in early talks to possibly direct.

 On November 3, 2016, in order to raise funds for the second volume of the graphic novel and a new computer, Ferris ran a crowdfunding campaign on GoFundMe, raising $11,000.
 The second volume was originally slated for an October 2017 release.
 The novel has also been published in France by Monsieur Toussaint Louverture, in Canada by Éditions Alto, in Italy by Bao Publishing, in Spain by Reservoir Books, and in Germany by Panini.
+The French version received a limited print run as a hardcover edition by its original publisher.

 For Free Comic Book Day on May 5, 2019, Ferris created Our Favorite Thing Is My Favorite Thing Is Monsters.
 It contained an original sixteen-page monster story as well as the autobiographical "The Bite That Changed My Life" and "How to Draw a Monster".